 AAA Editor Notes

-State Capitol, on Capitol Sq. between Jackson and Harrison sts. facing 8th Ave., contains murals by Kansas native John Steuart Curry as well as artists David H. Overmyer and Lumen Martin Winter.
+State Capitol, on Capitol Sq. between Jackson and Harrison sts. facing 8th Ave., contains murals by Kansas native John Steuart Curry as well as artists David H. Overmyer, Lumen Martin Winter and Michael Young.
 Interesting outdoor sculptures include the “Pioneer Mother” and a bronze of Abraham Lincoln by Robert Merrill Gage.

 Guided tours are available.